Updated: 22 June 2023

 - food support and other support programmes

-We may also use information to identify and support people who are at risk of becoming homeless.
+- to identify and support people who are at risk of becoming homeless

-Information provided to the welfare service may also be used to assess liability for council tax or to help in the recovery of unpaid council tax or housing benefit overpayments.
+- to assess liability for council tax or to help in the recovery of unpaid council tax or housing benefit overpayments

 How the law allows us to use your personal information

 Under the UK General Data Protection Regulation (UK GDPR), the lawful basis we rely on for processing this information is to perform a public task.